-Coronary: This disease is an infectious disease caused by canine coronavirus and characterized by dog vomiting and diarrhea and sudden death.
-Fatal diarrhea is often present in clinics, with a high mortality rate.
+Coronary: This disease is an infectious disease caused by a canine coronavirus and characterized by dog vomiting and Diarrhea and sudden death.
+Fatal Diarrhea is often present in clinics, with a high mortality rate.

 [Treatment] Immediate symptomatic treatment is required for the dog after being diagnosed with this disease.